Tank above lit by Maxlite Life aqua LED.

 This has changed in recent years though, as we find this group of LEDs do pretty well or growing higher difficulty, colored plant species.
 The primary difference between them and other aquarium LEDs on the market is that they primarily use RGB diodes and no white diodes.
 This gives them a higher red/blue spectrum compared to most other aquarium LEDs.

-This group of LEDs comprise of ADA solar RGB and its copies.
+This group of LEDs comprise of the following:

 Tank at top of page: Maxlite Life Aqua gives high red saturation, side view is here: